mthelm85/CurrentPopulationSurvey.jl/README.md

 # About

 CurrentPopulationSurvey.jl allows users to easily download & parse U.S. Census Bureau CPS microdata files for the 2007 - present time period (earlier years are coming in future releases).
+This package supports the Tables.jl interface so you can easily convert to a tabular structure of your preference (e.g. `DataFrame`).

 # Resources